Disruption-Consulting/autoMigrate/README.md

 The same script "runMigration.sh" runs on both both SOURCE and TARGET database servers.

-When it runs on database server where ORACLE_SID points to version 19 then it processes as a TARGET database; otherwise it processes as a SOURCE database.
+When it runs on a CDB database then it processes as a TARGET database; otherwise it processes as a SOURCE database.

 ## START MIGRATION ON SOURCE

 Logon to SOURCE server as "oracle" software owner or any account belonging to the "dba" group.

-Source the database to be migrated before running the migration script (i.e. ORACLE_HOME and ORACLE_SID)

-Run the migration script in "ANALYZE" mode to report on relevant migration details, e.g. database size, version, server platform.
+Run the migration script in default "ANALYZE" mode to report on relevant migration details, e.g. database size, version, server platform, log mode.

 ```
-./runMigration.sh -m ANALYZE
+./runMigration.sh -m ANALYZE -o ORACLE_SID
 ```

-- installs the migration schema (default name is MIGRATION19)
+- installs the migration schema (default name is MIGRATION19) in the database identified by ORACLE_SID in the "-o" argument
 - analyzes the subject database reporting on details relevant to the migration

 ```